 Here’s the reason why.
 While water-based polishes sound familiar, and cleaner, since they’re roughly 55% water, they’re usually only 6- or 7- ingredients free.
 When that is the case, they still contain some less than ideal ingredients that may not meet the parameters we set for our products and vary widely from brand to brand.
 While sure, some solvent-based polishes are filled with chemicals, our solvent based formulation is unique in that it is 10-free, so it has even fewer "bad" ingredients than most water-based counterparts.

 10-free formulations mean the polish does not contain the following ingredients:

 Why wouldn’t you want these ingredients in your nail polish?

 For starters, most of these are hard to even pronounce.
-Second of all, these are chemical ingredients that have big health implications.
+Second, these are chemical ingredients that have big health implications.
 Not only is nail polish going near your skin, it’s going on your nails and may enter your mouth, eyes, or food.
 That’s a bit too close for comfort!
 For example, formaldehyde is a skin irritant, carcinogen, and a preservative.
 Similarly, triphenylphosphate can cause allergic skin reactions.
-Since anything touching your skin can be absorbed or result in a contact reaction, what you’re putting on and near your skin matters, and we believe great, long lasting nail polish can be made without the additives.
+Since anything touching your skin can be absorbed or result in a contact reaction, what you’re putting on your nails matters!
+We believe great, long lasting nail polish can be made without the additives.
 And our years of development prove it.

-So, when it comes to choosing your nail polish formulas, it’s not all about the base, but rather the overall package.
+So, when it comes to choosing your nail polish formulas, it’s not "all about that base", but rather the total package.
 While water-based products may be suitable for some it ultimately depends on what ingredients are most important for YOU to avoid, along with considering the durability, odor and ease of use.
-In the end, it's a very personal decision and our solvent-based formula provides an effective and clean polish that is 10-free and long lasting.
-When in doubt, read the label and do your research, and you won’t be disappointed!
+In the end, it's a very personal decision and our solvent-based formula was created to provide an effective and clean polish that is 10-free and long wearing.
+When in doubt, read the labels, do your research, and make the best decision for you!